melodyjansen/PANORAMA_baseline/README.md

 This repository is a fork of the official Panorama Challenge baseline: [Original Baseline Repository](https://github.com/DIAGNijmegen/PANORAMA_baseline)

-We used this baseline as the foundation for our submission.
+We used this baseline as the foundation for our project.
 Due to time and computational constraints, we made only minimal changes to the baseline directly.
 Our main changes were made in a fork of the [`nnU-Net`](https://github.com/MIC-DKFZ/nnUNet) repository, where we customized the training procedure.
 The forked repository can be found here: [Forked nnU-Net](https://github.com/melodyjansen/nnUNet/tree/master)

 ---